Mohammad-SU/Mohammad-SU/README.md

 </details>

 ### 📞 Contact
 Have a question or want to work with me?
-You can reach me through my [LinkedIn](https://www.linkedin.com/in/mohammad-su), through the [contact form on my portfolio.](https://msudigital.pages.dev/#contact).
+You can reach me through my [LinkedIn](https://www.linkedin.com/in/mohammad-su), or through the [contact form on my portfolio.](https://msudigital.pages.dev/#contact)